toddmac12/Pierre-s-Sweet-and-Savory-Treats/README.md

 ## Installation Requirements

-1. Clone this repository in your preferred directory using `https://github.com/toddmac12/Dr.-Sillystringz-s-Factory.git`
+1. Clone this repository in your preferred directory using `https://github.com/toddmac12/Pierre-s-Sweet-and-Savory-Treats`
-2. Navigate to the `\Factory` directory
+2. Navigate to the `\BakeryTreat` directory
 3. Open with your preferred text editor to view the code base

 * To run the program enter the following commands using the Terminal.

-4.Navigate to the `\Factory` directory
+4.Navigate to the `\BakeryTreat` directory
 5. Create a copy of the database by using the `anthony_mcrae.sql` file included in the repo using MySQL Workbench program.
-6. Create an `appsettings.json` file in the `\Factory` directory add the following code to the file:
+6. Create an `appsettings.json` file in the `\BakeryTreat` directory add the following code to the file:

 ```{
  "ConnectionStrings":